JamesNewton/MERGIF/README.md

 Draw a line from 100,100 to 200,100 colored white.
 It starts with a Point at 100,100 and another at 200x100 with a color setting of ffff (RGB all fully on) which is in hex (#) and then with all that set up, we can draw the Line.
+Note that we use C instead of c to set the color so that hex c is possible.

 `1i 10x 20y 40h 50w #f800C R`